SunnyDaye/building-synergy/README.md

 ### Offices that provide a public service

 Public services include health care, waste removal and transportation, and are systems and solutions that can benefit various groups of individuals.
-The government may offer these services itself or offer funding to a private organization to provide them to community members.
+The government may offer these services itself or offer funding to a private organization to provide them to community members. - Nice

 ### Offices for support of other offices